James-Glynn/CS-174a-project/README.md

 	Eugene Choi (905368197)

 1. Introduciton and Implementation:
-(Insert Title) is a simulation of a person walking through different biomes.
+Endless Wanderer is a simulation of a person walking through different biomes.
 The walking plane is infinite, so as the person keeps on walking the biomes continuously change (spawning in different types of trees with different leaf colors).

 2. Advanced Features: